 It’s the change of season here in the deep south right now so one day you could be mowing your lawns in relative comfort and the next its howling a gale and wet.
-Today has been howling and wet, so after a couple of days in the shed once the jobs have been done has got the Bajaj scooter nearly ready to go with all the SIP goodies.
+Today has been howling and wet, so after a couple of days in the shed, once the jobs have been done, has got the Bajaj scooter nearly ready to go with all the SIP goodies.
 After reading the instructions that came with the SIP speedo, yesterday was spent running the new cabling for the speedo and finishing the cabling for the indicators and front brake.
-The LED flasher unit I mounted in the headlight cavity to connect to the 12v headlight feed and ran the cabling for the indicator switch and the speedo switch through the headset.
+I mounted the LED flasher unit in the headlight cavity to connect to the 12v headlight feed and ran the cabling for the indicator switch and the speedo switch through the headset.
 Some of the slack for the cabling ended up in the horn cavity but should be OK there.

 - minor issue 1